by Steven Vale, M.D.

 Stop Smoking Before Your LASIK Procedure

 Before you undergo LASIK or other laser vision correction procedures, it’s important that you attempt to avoid cigars, cigarettes, and other tobacco products.
 This will help put your body in the best condition to heal well after your procedure.
-Be aware that this is a common pre-op suggestion given to all patients.
+Be aware that this is a common pre-op suggestion given to all surgical patients.
 Epi-LASIK and PRK may also require additional healing time as well if you smoke or live with a smoker.
-Bear in mind if you are considering these procedures, your return to work may be delayed if y both eyes continue to smoke.
+Bear in mind if you are considering these procedures, your return to work may be delayed if your eyes continue to be exposed to smoke.

 Avoid Smoking While You Are Healing

 After LASIK, you’ll want to avoid inhalants for a few weeks so your eyes can fully heal.
 Try Nicorette gum or patches if necessary to reduce or stop smoking.
 This helps to assure you will not trigger any serious attacks of dry eye or major ocular irritation.

 Why Not Quit for Good?